Personal bankruptcy: United States

 In the United States, the same chapters of the Bankruptcy Code are applied in both personal and corporate bankruptcies.
 Most individuals who enter bankruptcy do so under Chapter 13 (a "reorganization" plan) or Chapter 7 (a "liquidation" of debtor's assets).
 More rarely, personal bankruptcy proceedings are carried out under Chapter 11.
 The ultimate goal of personal bankruptcy, from the viewpoint of the debtor, is receiving a discharge.

 In 2008, more than 96% of all bankruptcy filings were non-commercial and about two-thirds of these were chapter 7 cases.

 Although the individual causes of bankruptcy are complex and multifaceted, most personal bankruptcies involve significant medical bills.
 Individual bankruptcies are usually filed under chapter 7 or chapter 13.
 According to the American Bankruptcy Institute, in 2017 38.8% of Chapter 13 bankruptcy cases ended in dismissal.
 In the first quarter of 2020, there were 175,146 individual bankruptcies in the United States.
 About 66.5% of these were directly related to medical problems.

+During the 12 months ending June 30, 2026, 581,570 non-business bankruptcy cases were filed, 12 percent more than in the preceding 12-month period.
+Total bankruptcy filings, including business cases, were 608,511, which remained well below the September 2010 peak of nearly 1.6 million.